How the Federal Reserve affects HELOCs and home equity loans

 There’s no single answer.
 Depending on the Fed’s policy, where interest rates are heading and the nature of your financial need, one may be more ideal than the other.

 On the other hand, home equity loans tend to have lower interest rates than HELOCs.
-As of September 18, interest rates on HELOCs averaged 9.26 percent, while 15-year home equity loans averaged 8.49 percent, according to Bankrate’s national survey of lenders.
+As of Dec.
+18, interest rates on HELOCs averaged 8.52 percent, while 15-year home equity loans averaged 8.48 percent, according to Bankrate’s national survey of lenders.

-If you need a set large amount, a home equity loan will get you the funds with a predictable monthly payment.
-Plus, if rates fall by a large amount, you could always consider refinancing your HE Loan, though you will likely need to pay closing costs.
+Plus, if rates fall by several percentage points, you could always consider refinancing your HE Loan, though you will likely need to pay closing costs on the new loan.

 Is now a good time to get a home equity loan or HELOC?

-With inflation’s growth rate now much closer to the Fed’s 2-percent benchmark, rates on HELOCs and home equity loans could drop in the near term.
+With inflation’s growth rate now much closer to the Fed’s 2-percent benchmark, rates on HELOCs and new home equity loans could drop in the near term.

 Bottom line: the Fed’s effect on HELOCs and home equity loans